mnbroatch/bondage.js/README.md

 If you need compatibility with internet explorer, you can transpile yourself or use `dist/bondage.ie.js`.

-The necessary polyfills increase footprint considerably.
+The necessary polyfills will increase the footprint.

 # Development